We’re very close to disrupting the cow

 The benefits of modern foods are profound.
 The average U.S. family will save more than $1,200 a year, keeping an additional $100 billion a year in Americans’ pockets by 2030.
 Far healthier than industrial animal meat, modern foods will help to reduce heart disease, obesity, cancer, and diabetes, which are estimated to cost Americans $1.7 trillion annually.
 Removing animals from food production will reduce U.S. greenhouse gas emissions by 65% by 2035.
 It will also free up a landmass as large as the Louisiana Purchase.

 The business opportunities are enormous.
 Everyone needs to eat.
-Modern food offers the promise of high quality, nutritious, inexpensive food—and the opportunity to build a multi-trillion-dollar industry that will soon feed the world.
+Modern food offers the promise of high-quality, nutritious, inexpensive food—and the opportunity to build a multi-trillion-dollar industry that will soon feed the world.
 This disruption has already started.
 The time to lead is now.

-Tony Seba, an award-winning, best-selling author and Silicon Valley entrepreneur and angel investor, is co-founder of RethinkX, an independent think tank that analyzes and forecasts the scope, speed, and scale of technology-driven disruption and its implications across society.
+Tony Seba, an award-winning, best-selling author and Silicon Valley entrepreneur and angel investor, is cofounder of RethinkX, an independent think tank that analyzes and forecasts the scope, speed, and scale of technology-driven disruption and its implications across society.

-Dr. Catherine Tubb is an expert on the agriculture, pesticide, and fertilizer industries.
-She co-authored with Seba “Rethinking Food and Agriculture 2020-2030—The Second Domestication of Plants and Animals, the Disruption of the Cow, and the Collapse of Industrial Livestock Farming,” the second in a series of RethinkX reports on technology disruption and its implications for society.
+Catherine Tubb is an expert on the agriculture, pesticide, and fertilizer industries.
+She coauthored with Seba “Rethinking Food and Agriculture 2020-2030—The Second Domestication of Plants and Animals, the Disruption of the Cow, and the Collapse of Industrial Livestock Farming,” the second in a series of RethinkX reports on technology disruption and its implications for society.